 My Interests outside work

-Business Angel investor; women’s issues including being a founder board member of the Women’s Forum (www.womens-forum.org) various board and fundraising positions; theatre and the arts – drawing (badly) and photography; walking; travelling and horse-riding – I was able to do both at the same time last year in Patagonia whose beauty draws me back.
+Women’s issues including being a founding board member of the Women’s Forum (www.womens-forum.org), various board and fundraising positions; theatre and the arts – drawing (badly) and photography; walking; travelling and horse-riding.

 My Favourite Brussels anecdote